agbrs/agb/book/src/pong/09_keeping_score.md

 and in the `new()` function, initialise it to 3.

-We are gonna use it for displaying health as hearts and decrementing it when ball touches either left side or right side of screen.
+We're going to use it for displaying the health as hearts and decrementing it when ball touches the side of the screen.
 Add these functions to `Paddle` struct.

 ```rust
 pub fn health(&self) -> i32 {